-DBT is a type of therapy that teaches how to work with strong emotions.
-The three components of DBT: individual psychotherapy, group skills training, and between session coaching, help people learn and use new skills to manage feelings and to create a life worth living.
-We teach DBT skills in 3 eight week modules: emotion regulation, distress tolerance, and interpersonal effectiveness.
+DBT is a type of therapy that teaches you how to work with strong and overwhelming emotions.
+The three components of DBT: individual DBT therapy, group skills training, and between session coaching help people learn and use new skills to manage feelings and to create a life worth living.
+We teach the DBT skills in 3 eight week modules: emotion regulation, distress tolerance, and interpersonal effectiveness.

 Who does DBT help?

-DBT helps people with Personality Disorder, suicidality, as well as people with substance dependence, depression, post-traumatic stress disorder (PTSD), and eating disorders.
+DBT can help anyone struggling with strong emotions such as people with personality disorders, suicidality, substance dependence, mood and anxiety disorders, post-traumatic stress disorder (PTSD), and eating disorders.

 The term “dialectical” means an integration of opposites.
-The skills in DBT are using the dlalectic between acceptance and change.
+The skills in DBT work with the dialectic between acceptance and change.
 There are two sets of acceptance-oriented skills (mindfulness and distress tolerance) and two sets of change-oriented skills (emotion regulation and interpersonal effectiveness).